cryostatio/cryostat-legacy/HTTP_API.md

     Should use percent-encoding.

     ###### response

+    `headers`

+    `Location` - will be set to the URL where the newly created snapshot recording can be retrieved.

+    `statuses`

     `200` - The body is a descriptor of the newly started recording, in the form `{"downloadUrl":"$DOWNLOAD_URL","reportUrl":"$REPORT_URL","id":$ID,"name":"$NAME","state":"$STATE","startTime":$START_TIME,"duration":$DURATION,"continuous":$CONTINUOUS,"toDisk":$TO_DISK,"maxSize":$MAX_SIZE,"maxAge":$MAX_AGE}`.